 Ballet develops better Listeners

 Younger ballet students are encouraged to thoughtfully listen and execute directions in ballet class.
-The instructor shows and tells her young students how to execute a dance move or position in class.
+The instructor demonstrates and instructs her young students on how to execute a dance move or position in class.
 They see the results of their listening as they are rewarded with moving on in class to learn more or with treats for good listening at the end of ballet class.
-The skill of listening for directions and applying what you hear is a valued skill that will be beneficial in school, work and potential leadership positions throughout life.
-Your child will appreciate the skill of discerning listening and it will advance them both academically and professionally.
+The skill of listening for directions and applying what you hear is a valued skill that will be beneficial in school, work, and potential leadership positions throughout life.
+Your child will appreciate the skill of discerning listening, and it will advance them both academically and professionally.

-Going to ballet class develops discipline in a young student.
-Both parents and children have to make a commitment to attend class, practice between class, wear the proper attire, be on time for class, and following directions.
-These are expectations that are placed on a ballet student and will teach a child discipline in the process.
-A good ballet teacher will be able to enforce these expectations in a way that ensures the younger children learn discipline but not in such a negative fashion that repels them from the art.
-A soft, firm and approachable demeanor from a teacher shapes a child’s respect for authority while offering them the discipline that ballet students need to excel both in the studio and outside of it.
-Your child will appreciate the discipline they learned n class.
+Attending ballet class helps develop discipline in young students.
+Both parents and children must commit to several key responsibilities: attending classes, practicing between classes, wearing proper attire, arriving on time, and following directions.
+These expectations are placed on ballet students, teaching them discipline in the process.
+A good ballet teacher will be able to enforce these expectations in a way that ensures the younger children learn discipline, but not in such a negative fashion that repels them from the art.
+A soft, firm, and approachable demeanor from a teacher shapes a child’s respect for authority while offering them the discipline that ballet students need to excel both in the studio and outside of it.
+Your child will appreciate the discipline they learned in class.
 It will have shaped their attitude and work ethic.

 Ballet is not just for girls

 Although ballet is predominantly a dance class that lends itself more to girls, it is also a very good class for boys.
 There are more and more examples of young men who were attracted to ballet and benefited from all that attending a ballet class has to offer.
-Learning discipline, better academics, better listening skills, and confidence, are skills that will be appreciated by everyone who takes a ballet class and commits to it long term.
-For boys and young men, the strength and agility that ballet dancers develop can be applied to other field and court sports and can make boys and girls, men and women, better conditioned athletes.
+Learning discipline, improving academics, developing better listening skills, and gaining confidence are skills that will be appreciated by everyone who takes a ballet class and commits to it long-term.
+For boys and young men, the strength and agility that ballet dancers develop can be applied to other fields and court sports, making them better-conditioned athletes.

-Registering your son or daughter in a ballet class will have many benefits.
-They may not be old enough to appreciate many of them now, but as parents, one of our roles is to help shape out children for their future in the world.
-As they get older they will appreciate what Ballet class has done for them and they will appreciate you for enrolling them in class and keeping them there!
+Registering your daughter in a ballet class will have many benefits.
+They may not be old enough to appreciate many of them now, but as parents, one of our roles is to help shape our children for their future in the world.
+As they get older, they will appreciate what Ballet class has done for them, and they will appreciate you for enrolling them in class and keeping them there!